Stormwater Fee

 Approximately 70 percent of single family residential parcels fall within Tier 2, where the median impervious area of 2,404 square feet aligns with the 2,400 square foot Equivalent Residential Unit (ERU) definition.
 This means the typical Tier 2 property pays a charge calibrated precisely to its measured impervious contribution.

 Tier 1 (0.5 ERU) reflects the small share of parcels with low impervious area.
-Tier 3 (2.5 ERU) reflects band-average system demand for properties between 4,200 and 7,555 square feet, recognizing that Tier 3 properties approach the per-ERU cap (3.15 ERU at 7,555 square feet) and contribute meaningfully to stormwater system demand.
+Tier 3 (2.2 ERU) reflects the rate consultant’s review of the impervious area distribution within the 4,200 to 7,555 square foot band, recognizing that Tier 3 properties contribute meaningfully to stormwater system demand but at a level closer to the band midpoint than to the per ERU cap.
 Tiering provides simplified, predictable billing for residential customers; non-residential properties are billed per ERU based on measured impervious area.

 Who Pays